-Christmas is supposed to be a time of great joy but my dad died on a Christmas Day.
+Christmas is supposed to be a time of great joy but my father died on a Christmas Day.
 Of all the days, it had to be that one.

 Losing somebody you love on any day of the year is hard enough but to lose someone on Christmas Day just intensifies the pain.
 My world was in the bin and it was as if life was taking the piss.
 I listened to Noddy Holder scream out “IT’S CHRISTMAAAAAASSSS!” and pondered how cruel life can be..

-Mum (Ma) and Dad always made a big deal about Christmas.
-Having three children and not much money, Ma started buying our presents in September.
+Mum and Dad always made a big deal about Christmas.
+Having three children and not much money, my mother started buying our presents in September.
 They both worked hard to make Christmases magical.
 I love them so much for that.

 Once Christmas With Bert Kaempfert and his Orchestra hit the turntable, we knew that the boxes of decorations would soon be brought down from the loft.
 Once opened, they would unleash an aroma acquired by decades of dust and nicotine.
 I especially loved the fairy lights… I still do.
 In my opinion, fairy lights should be for life, not just for Christmas.

 I was 6 years old when, a week before Christmas, my paternal grandma died.
-I was too young to understand but now I know how hard it must have been for Dad.
+I was too young to understand but now I know how hard it must have been for my father.